 This law degree combines a balanced and stimulating legal education with practical skills and work-based learning.
 You will gain knowledge of the law and its application in the real world, learn how to analyse and solve problems, and be able to present logical, reasoned arguments.
 This emphasis on skills means you’ll be ready for the challenges of any career.

-This LLB (Hons) Law degree is recognised as a qualifying law degree (QLD) for professional purposes in the UK.
-This means it satisfies the academic stage of training set by the Solicitors Regulation Authority and the Bar Standards Board for progression to the vocational stage – the Legal Practice Course (LPC) to become a solicitor, or the Bar Professional Training Course (BPTC) to become a barrister.
-If you have already decided on a career as a solicitor, you should consider our LLB (Hons) Legal Practice.
+This course is recognised as a qualifying law degree (QLD) for professional purposes in the UK.
+It satisfies the academic stage of training set by the Solicitors Regulation Authority and the Bar Standards Board for progression to the vocational stage; the Legal Practice Course (LPC) to become a solicitor, or the Bar Professional Training Course (BPTC) to become a barrister.
+If you have already decided on a career as a solicitor, you should consider our LLB (Hons) Legal Practice (Exempting) course.

 Students also have the opportunity to complete a Contemporary Legal Research project or a 16,000 word dissertation.

 The LLB (Hons) Law is also available as a four year course including an integrated Foundation Year, and is designed for students who do not currently meet admissions criteria for direct entry onto the law degree.
 You will start by completing a foundation year, which provides well structured support, allowing you to develop your skills and knowledge before continuing onto the three year degree programme.
 Find out more: Foundation Year (Social Sciences).

 Teaching on the LLB (Hons) Law degree is informed by actual practice and our modules reflect real-life trends.
 Teaching methods vary from traditional lectures to more clinical legal education and online simulations.